plasticuproject/blog/content/posts/Office-Write-Up.md

 ![](/blog/images/office/pics/root/1.png)

-Looking at this file, we can see the version number and port that this application is supposed to be running on.
+Looking at this file we can see the version number and port that this application is supposed to be running on.

 ![](/blog/images/office/pics/root/2.png)